nejukmaster/ProjectA/README.md

 >  2.Bloom Post Processing with SRP

->  3.Multi-Play with Unity Gaming Service
+>  3.Multi-Play with Unity Netcode

 >  4.Character Moving, Skill...etc which the basical function at Open World game